Frequently Asked Questions

 What is the Great Transition?

 The Great Transition (also known as the Great Turning or Great Reset) is a fundamental shift in how we live, including how we produce and consume food, energy, and manufactured goods; how we construct and live in our cities; and how we consider and measure growth, progress and development, and govern ourselves.
-The Great Transition also involves an evolution in how we understand our relationship to Nature and to each other, including what makes us happy.
+The Great Transition also involves an evolution in how we understand our relationship with Nature and with each other, including what makes us happy.
 It will require a transition to a new set of values that incorporate diversity, equity and inclusion of all people as well as respect and recognition that the health of people are dependent on and interconnected with Nature.

 What is the difference between Planetary Health, Global Health, One Health, and Environmental Health?